Chase Freedom Unlimited® Review

 Beyond transfers to airlines and hotels, these cards let you get more value when you redeem points for travel through the Chase portal.
 With the Chase Sapphire Preferred, you’ll get 25 percent more value with your points in the portal, and the Chase Sapphire Reserve gives you 50 percent more value out of your points when you redeem for travel.

 Is the Chase Freedom Unlimited worth it for you?

 It’s hard to beat this card’s generous initial bonus and flat-rate rewards, and we love the fact that you have myriad options available when it comes to cashing in your rewards.
 With that in mind, this card can be an exceptional deal for anyone who wants to earn flexible rewards without an annual fee.
 If you have a premier travel credit card with Chase already and might want to pool points later on for an epic family vacation, that’s even better.

 If you’re still on the fence about this card, you should also consider the additional benefits you can gain when you sign up.
-For starters, you’ll qualify for 15 months with zero percent APR on purchases and balance transfers, followed by a variable APR of 14.99 to 23.74 percent.
+For starters, you’ll qualify for 15 months with a zero percent intro APR on purchases, followed by a variable APR of 14.99 to 23.74 percent.
 This benefit could help you save a lot of money on interest for more than a year, although you should be careful not to rack up purchases you cannot afford to pay off.

 Other cardholder perks you should be aware of include purchase protection against damage or theft, extended warranties on eligible items and zero fraud liability.

-*The information about the Capital One Quicksilver Cash Rewards Credit Card has been collected independently by Bankrate.com.
+*The information about the Capital One Quicksilver Cash Rewards Credit Card and the Chase Freedom has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.